levicook/elf-magic/README.md

 > It just works, don't ask how.

-Actually, fine - here's how it works: You get a build.rs one-linger that generates compile-time ELF exports for every Solana program in your workspace.
+Actually, fine - here's how it works: You get a build.rs one-liner that generates compile-time ELF exports for every Solana program in your workspace.

 Stop wrestling with Solana program builds. `elf-magic` automatically discovers all your programs, builds them, and generates clean Rust code so your ELF bytes are always available as constants.